Alfresco/docs-alfresco/search-services/1.4/using/index.md

 * [Install with a distribution zip](#install-with-a-distribution-zip).
 * [Install with Docker Compose](#install-with-docker-compose).

-> **Note** You do not need to install Insight Zeppelin in order to use Search and Insight Engine.
+> **Note** You do not need to install Insight Zeppelin in order to use Search Services.

 ## Install with a distribution zip